JonathanxD/GearCraft/README.md

 For IntelliJ users read [How to setup forge workspace in IntelliJ](/INTELLIJ-How-to-setup.md)

+## Windows users use: 'gradlew setupDecompWorkspace' and 'gradlew eclipse' instead of './gradlew'

 ### Bugs?
 This process not works?
 Report in issue section